Amaro Pargo: Trader and privateer

-The Spanish monarch Felipe V, in a Royal Decree dated in San Lorenzo de El Escorial on 24 October 1719, authorized Amaro Pargo to build a ship in Campeche.
-This ship was a merchant armed with 58 guns and 64 cubits long and 56 keel, with more than 16 manga.
-According to current studies, said ship became part of the Navy in 1723, but just a year before it had approached and looted a Dutch ship, the Duyvelant, when it is believed to have been captained by Amaro Rodríguez Felipe.
+The Spanish monarch Felipe V, in a Royal Decree dated 24 October 1719 in San Lorenzo de El Escorial, authorized Amaro Pargo to build a ship in Campeche.
+This ship was a merchant vessel armed with 58 guns and 64 cubits long and 56 keel, with more than 16 manga.
+According to current studies, said ship became part of the Navy in 1723, but just a year before it had captured and looted the Dutch merchant ship Duyvelant, when it was believed to have been captained by Pargo.

-This systematic looting of enemy ships sometimes escalated into battle; it is documented that once Amaro Pargo boarded a great ship from Jamaica, triggering a clash between the privateer Snapper and the captain of the ship with sabers and pistols and which ended with the captain seriously wounded and Pargo with only a cut on his fingers.
-He also fought against Turkish pirates in waters off the Canary Islands.
+This systematic looting of enemy ships sometimes escalated into battle; it is documented that once Amaro Pargo boarded a great ship from Jamaica, triggering a clash between the privateer Snapper and the captain of the ship with sabers and pistols, which ended with the captain seriously wounded and Pargo with only a cut on his fingers.
+He also fought against Barbary pirates in waters off the Canary Islands.

 Pargo became romantically involved with the Cuban Josefa María del Valdespino, with whom he had an illegitimate son, but did not marry.
 This son was named Manuel de la Trinidad Rodríguez.
-Another illegitimate son was Juan Rodríguez Felipe born in Santa Cruz de Tenerife and who would be buried in the parish of St. Mark in Tegueste.
-Juan Rodríguez's mother was a married woman who had known Amaro's family since childhood, according to the documents of the time.
+Another illegitimate son was Juan Rodríguez Felipe, born in Santa Cruz de Tenerife and eventually buried in the parish of St. Mark in Tegueste.
+According to the documents of the time, Juan Rodríguez's mother was a married woman who had known Amaro's family since childhood.
 This offspring would, however, be raised by the mother of Amaro Pargo, Mrs. Beatriz Tejera.

 Amaro Pargo founded a chaplaincy for the needy and allocated 3,000 reales for the poor in the prisons.
-Pargo eventually came to be the richest man of the Canary Islands.
+Pargo eventually came to be the richest man in the Canary Islands.
 He was a character who in his day had the same reputation and popularity as that of Blackbeard and Francis Drake.

 Access to the nobility

 On 25 January 1725 Amaro Pargo was declared Caballero hijodalgo.
-In addition, Pargo obtained the actual certification of Nobility and Arms also given in Madrid on 9 January 1727, by Juan Antonio de Hoces Sarmiento, who was chronicler and king of arms of Felipe V of Spain.
+In addition, Pargo obtained the actual certification of Nobility and Arms also given in Madrid on 9 January 1727 by Juan Antonio de Hoces Sarmiento, who was chronicler and king of arms of Felipe V of Spain.